 When running the autoremove command, you will see a prompt to confirm the uninstallation process.
 Type Y and press enter to confirm the uninstallation.

 An alternative way of removing packages is to use the autoremove command and the package name together.
-This saves time and can be used if you are confident that it will not break other packages.
+This saves time and can be used if you are confident it will not break other packages.

 sudo apt autoremove <package name>